 Did you know that Palm Springs is home to one of the largest palm oasis’ in the entire world?
 Who knew??
 Ok, ok… apparently the United States Topographical Engineers did when they named this place Palm Springs in 1853, but I sure didn’t!

-Nearly 170 years later, families looking for things to do with kids in Palm Springs on a hot day will really enjoy exploring the beautiful palm oasis via the Palm Canyon Trail.
+Nearly 170 years later, families looking for things to do in Palm Springs with kids on a hot day will really enjoy exploring the beautiful palm oasis by hiking the Palm Canyon Trail.

 Located in the Indian Canyons on the Agua Caliente Indian Reservation, the Palm Canyon hike follows the meandering Palm Canyon Creek, which provides life-giving water to the massive palm trees which line its shores.

 - Palm Canyon Hike Highlights

 - Hiking the Palm Canyon Trail with Kids

 - Where to Stop for Lunch or a Break

 - What to Bring when Hiking Palm Springs with Kids

 - More Palm Springs with Kids